fishcus/KAP-manual/en/model/multi_partition.en.md

 ## Multi-Partition Model

+In addition to time-based partition , this product also supports other types of partitions, collectively referred to as multi-level partition.

-The common model is usually partitioned by time.
-But in the multi-tenant scenarios, we need another partition (partition column), besides time partition, to distinguish different subsidiaries or subbusinesses.
-Here, we call the new partition, except for the time partition, collectively as Multi-Partition.
-The time partition and primary partition are supported in KAP since KAP V2.5.2.
+> The time partition and primary partition are supported in our product since V2.5.2.

+Enhanced partition flexibility, such as multi-tenant usage scenarios, in addition to time, often using institutions or regions to partition.

 ### Concept of Multi-Partition